Skip to main content

 How do the hierarchies work?

 Let's take the hierarchy below as an example.
 When assigning volunteers to groups and subgroups, you will normally assign them to the lowest subgroup.
-If I put someone in fundraising north east group, they will receive the mission posted to the following groups:
+If I put someone in the fundraising north east group, they will receive the mission posted to the following groups:

 • 'Fundraising North East'